shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 ## Lab objectives
  In this lab, you will perform the following:

-- Task 2: Initialize the Microsoft Sentinel Workspace.
-- Task 3: Connect the Windows security event connector.
+- Task 1: Connect the Windows security event connector
-- Task 4: Enable Microsoft Defender for Cloud
+- Task 2: Enable Microsoft Defender for Cloud
-- Task 5: Protect an On-Premises Server.
+- Task 3: Protect an On-Premises Server
-- Task 6: Create Microsoft Sentinel Training Lab Solution.
+- Task 4: Create Microsoft Sentinel Training Lab Solution
-- Task 7: Access the KQL testing area.
+- Task 5: Access the KQL testing area
-- Task 8: Run Basic KQL Statements
+- Task 6: Run Basic KQL Statements
-- Task 9: Analyze Results in KQL with the Summarize Operator
+- Task 7: Analyze Results in KQL with the Summarize Operator
-- Task 10: Create visualizations in KQL with the Render Operator
+- Task 8: Create visualizations in KQL with the Render Operator
-- Task 11: Build multi-table statements in KQL
+- Task 9: Build multi-table statements in KQL
+- Task 10: Work with string data in KQL

 ## Architecture Diagram

   ![Picture 1](./media/part1lab09.png)

-### Task 1: Initialize the Microsoft Sentinel Workspace.
+### Task 1: Connect the Windows security event connector

-1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type Sentinel, then select Microsoft Sentinel.

-1. Create, In Add Microsoft Sentinel to a workspace page.

-1. Select your existing workspace then select **Add**.
-This could take a few minutes.

-### Task 2: Connect the Windows security event connector.

-1. On the search bar type **Microsoft Sentinel** and select it

-1. select the created workspace
+1. select the created workspace from the list.

-1. On the left menu search for data connectors and click on it
+1. On the left menu under the **Configuration** section select the **Data connectors**.

-1. You can see there are no connectors installed yet so go to the content hub on the same page
+1. On the data connectors page, You can see there are multiple connectors installed to install more go to the content hub on the same page.

 1. On the content hub page search for **Windows security event** and select, Install